Consolidated Maintenance Facility, Fort Stewart, GA

 Consolidated Maintenance Facility with Dynamometer Building

-This task order consisted of 3 projects as follows:
+This task order consisted of three projects as follows:

 Renovation and Addition to Existing Consolidated Maintenance Facility (Building 1170): The project consisted of the renovation of an existing 46,869 SF maintenance facility to include interior spaces to satisfy new functional uses, a new machine shop, new tire repair shop, and a new tritium storage and repair rooms.
 The building addition consisted of two new maintenance bays (5,760 SF) with a built-up roof system supported by a vertically braced frame in one direction and a rigid moment frame in the other direction surrounded by masonry walls extending the full height of the building.
 The structure also was designed to support a 35-ton bridge crane with coverage over the entire building addition footprint.
 The repair bays are equipped with overhead vehicle exhaust removal systems for 4-wheeled army vehicles including the Family of Medium Tactical Vehicles, Humvees, and vehicles with Detroit and Cummins engines.

 Anti-terrorism/force protection (AT/FP) measures and sustainable design principles have been incorporated in all three projects.
 Supporting facilities included parking, concrete pavement, sidewalks, water, sewer, electrical service, fire alarm systems, storm drainage, erosion control measures, and information systems.

 Project consisted of the 94,875 SF new construction and 46,869 SF renovation including vehicle maintenance buildings and support facilities.